Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 I would have preferred to sew the coat in 100% wool, but this polyester wool fabric was so soft, warm, and the perfect color that I completely fell for it.

 For coats, a lining that "slides" is always recommended to pass the arms through the sleeves.
 I didn't really want to use this type of plain lining but to add color and fun to my coat.
-So I chose a Japanese cotton lawn which has the advantage of being soft, with pretty patterns and that slides (not as much as a lining but enough for the purpose).
+So I chose a Japanese cotton lawn which has the advantage of being soft, with pretty patterns, and it slides (not as much as a lining but enough for the purpose).

 Finally, I also chose 4 large buttons from my personal stash for the front buttoning.
-I also used 4 small buttons that I sew behind the first ones; this helps to strengthen the anchoring of my buttons.
+I also used 4 small buttons that I sew behind the first ones; this helps to reinforce the anchoring of my buttons.

 I also used a quick hem tape for heavy fabrics for the hem.